Jones-M12/Drink-A-Smoothie/README.md

 ## Overview

-In this project, I have created a smoothie logger with MySQL, Express, Handlebars and a homemade Object Relational Mapper (ORM).
+In this project, I have created a smoothie logger with HTML, CSS, Javascript, MySQL, Express, Handlebars and a homemade Object Relational Mapper (ORM).

 Utilizing the Model View Controller (MVC), the project follows a basic design structure that easy to follow.